 So that’s how I ended up homeschooling.

 I have a teaching license, but let’s get something clear!

-I thought maybe homeschooling would come easier to me because I have an education degree and teaching licenses in the state that I live in.
+I thought maybe homeschooling would come easier to me because I have an education degree and teaching license in the state that I live in.

 I was wrong.